cburbridge/blang/README.md

 # todo

 ## Bugs
-- fix:  assign var to a var
 - fix:  deref an array item >a[0]<   - >a< + n workaround
 - fix:  checking function calls have sufficient parameters
 - fix:  check stack alignment - its going to be bad
 - fix:  deref into self register needs to zero upper bits
 - fix:  intialise with e.g u8|99| - not a const
+- fix:  comment lines are throwing the line numbers
+-
 ## Feat

 - maybe cache builds